ObjectProfile/Roassal3/README.md

 <!-- [![Coverage Status](https://coveralls.io/repos/github/ObjectProfile/Roassal3/badge.svg?branch=master)](https://coveralls.io/github/ObjectProfile/Roassal3?branch=master) -->

 Roassal3 is an agile visualization engine for [Pharo](http://pharo.org).
 Roassal was created to enable interactive data visualization, it contains a different groups of shapes an lines that you can use to build your projects, also animations, attach points, events, layouts and a basic chart library.
+Roassal use cairo graphics as backend, in a future will support new backends.
-Roassal3 allows to user to extent the presentation of any object thanks to the inspector.
-And also it has integration with [spec](https://github.com/pharo-spec/Spec)
+Roassal allows to user to extent the presentation of any object thanks to the inspector.
+Also it has integration with [spec](https://github.com/pharo-spec/Spec) and also with morphic world

 Sister projects: [Roassal3Documentation](https://github.com/ObjectProfile/Roassal3Documentation), [Roassal3Exporters](https://github.com/ObjectProfile/Roassal3Exporters).